History and Ridership

 - Paratransit Services: Since 1991, Mountain Line has been providing curb to curb transportation for passengers eligible under the Americans with Disabilities Act (ADA).

 - The Senior Van: In July 2008, Mountain Line began a complementary Senior Van service for those not eligible for Paratransit under ADA, and enhanced service such as door to door and package assistance.

 - Special Services: Mountain Line provides seasonal special event transportation to popular community events such as the Western Montana Fair, Out to Lunch, and the Farmer’s Market.

+Public transit benefits us all in Missoula.
 Recent changes in the economy, including fluctuating gas prices, have placed pressure on Mountain Line to expand its service.
-Existing routes are seeing more riders and residents are requesting more hours of service and service to new areas.
-Community members and officials alike recognize the need to address issues resulting from population growth and high gas prices.
+Existing routes are seeing more riders and residents are requesting more hours of service and increased frequency.
+Community members and officials alike recognize the need to address issues resulting from population growth, high fuel prices, affordability, and poor air quality.

-In addition to the economic issues of high gas prices, there are other reasons to support transit such as air quality.
+For every person that chooses to use transit instead of driving alone, the entire community benefits.
 The number of vehicle miles traveled (VMT) affects the health and safety of community members.
 VMT impacts air quality, road maintenance, traffic accidents, congestion, and parking.

 Citizens see the need for transit and are requesting new investment in transit.
 At the Envision Missoula Summit meetings in February 2008, over 70% of participants voted to “Spend more money on public transportation even if it means less money for roadways”.
 Transit in Missoula is already popular and enjoys a 6.5% mode share (Bureau of Business and Economic and Economic Research, 2008 Missoula Long Range Transportation Plan Survey) considerably higher than the national average.